perara/MapAI-Competition/README.md

 AI:Hub, and Norkart.

 For this competition we are testing a new competition-framework/template for arranging competitions using Github and Huggingface.
-This is the first competition we are arranging in this manner, and therefore appreciate your feedback and will be available for questions.
+This is the first competition we are arranging with the framework, and therefore appreciate your feedback and will be available for questions.
 If there is a question or something is wrong, please raise a issue regarding the question.

 ## Competition Information

 The competition aims at building segmentation using aerial images and lidar data.
-The competition is into two separate tasks:
+The competition consists of two different tasks:

 1. Building segmentation only using aerial images.
 2. Building segmentation using lidar data (it is allowed to combine the lidar with aerial images).